opensearch-project/documentation-website/_notifications-plugin/api.md

 ## Get channel configuration

-Get a channel’s configuration by config_id.
+To get a channel configuration by `config_id`, send a GET request and specify the `config_id` as a path parameter.

 #### Sample Request